Foundation Makeup

 Digital transformation is frequently misunderstood as a technology programme when it is fundamentally a people and process challenge.
 The most common cause of failed transformation efforts is insufficient attention to the human dimensions of change.
-Systematic evaluation of foundation makeup can reveal performance gaps that informal assessments fail to detect.
+The enduring credibility of foundation makeup stems from its balanced integration of theory and practice.

 Key Insight: Progress begins the moment we decide that improvement is possible.